ContentJust Search pageLJF site navigationLeft navigation links

 Culturally and linguistically diverse communities

-If you are working with CALD communities it is important to understand the community that you are dealing with, to link up with relevant organisations, and to use your networks and relevant media to promote your services or resources.
+If you are working with CALD communities it is important to understand the community with which you are working, to consult and work with relevant organisations, and to use your networks and relevant media to promote your services or resources.
 This page provides some resources to assist you with doing this.
-Many of these links were provided by Maria Katrivesis, Human Services Consultant, at a seminar she ran for the Law and Justice Foundation in April 2008 on reaching CALD communities.
-Maria's contact details are: Ph: 02 9731 0098, Mob: 0421 0465 66.

 Plain language law publications